 GeneCards Summary for FKBP1A Gene

 FKBP1A (FK506 Binding Protein 1A, 12kDa) is a Protein Coding gene.
-Diseases associated with FKBP1A include central core disease.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include signal transducer activity and SMAD binding.
+Diseases associated with FKBP1A include reticulate acropigmentation of kitamura and central core disease.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is FKBP4.

 UniProtKB/Swiss-Prot for FKBP1A Gene

 Keeps in an inactive conformation TGFBR1, the TGF-beta type I serine/threonine kinase receptor, preventing TGF-beta receptor activation in absence of ligand.
 Recruites SMAD7 to ACVR1B which prevents the association of SMAD2 and SMAD3 with the activin receptor complex, thereby blocking the activin signal.
 May modulate the RYR1 calcium channel activity.
 PPIases accelerate the folding of proteins.
 It catalyzes the cis-trans isomerization of proline imidic peptide bonds in oligopeptides.